Singapore Airlines: In-flight entertainment

 A $400 million new KrisWorld entertainment system was unveiled in 2012.
 This comes from a major deal with Panasonic Avionics, which will provide the latest Panasonic eX3 systems.
 The eX3 system features a larger screen with much higher resolution, wide touch-screen controllers, new software, and, above all, in-flight connectivity.
 Singapore Airlines launched its in-flight connectivity in August 2012.
 Passengers are now able to make phone calls, send text messages and access the Internet for a fee.
 The new eX3 systems are unveiled alongside the new cabin product and are available on the Airbus A350-900 and refitted B777-300ER aircraft.
 In-flight connectivity is offered on the aforementioned two aircraft as well as select Airbus A380s.

 Award and recognition

+The airline is certified as a 5-Star Airline by Skytrax.
+In 2019, Singapore Airlines was voted the Skytrax World's Best Airline Cabin Crew.
+In the same year, the airline won the second and fourth positions for the World's Best Airlines and World's Cleanest Airlines, respectively.

 On 24 June 2024, Singapore Airlines was voted 2024 Best Airline in the World by Skytrax for the second consecutive time, having won the same award in 2023.
-Apart for winning the best airline, Singapore Airlines also scooped the top awards for Best Cabin Staff and Best First Class in World.
-They also won the Best Airline in Asia in the same award ceremony.
+The 2023 win marked the fifth time the airline had taken the prize of "Best Airline" as well as the "Best First Class Airline".
+Apart from winning the best airline in 2024, Singapore Airlines also scooped the top awards for Best Cabin Staff and Best First Class in World, and won the Best Airline in Asia in the same award ceremony.

-On 29 January 2025, SIA was named the top airline, securing the 28th position on Fortunes list of the world’s most admired companies.
+On 29 January 2025, SIA was named the top airline, securing the 28th position on Fortune's list of the world’s most admired companies.
+On 22 January 2026, Fortune published its annual list with Singapore Airlines ranking 24th overall.
+In the airline category, Singapore Airlines remained the world's most admired airline, followed by Delta Air Lines, KLM, United Airlines, and Lufthansa.

-Controversies

-In February 2019, TechCrunch reported that the Singapore Airlines mobile app in the iOS App Store was using session-replay functionality to record users' activities and send the data to Israeli firm Glassbox without the users' informed consent, compromising users' privacy and contravening the rules of the iOS App Store.